meomnzak/Problem-Solving/README.md

 # LeetCode-Solutions
 My accepted leetcode solutions to some of the common interview problems.
-[Profile](https://leetcode.com/Moemn_Zakaria)
+[Profile](https://leetcode.com/Moemn_Zakaria) and nearly 150 solutions out of the 800+ solved problems on codeforces.
+[Profile](https://codeforces.com/profile/Moemn_Zakaria)
 # Algorithms
 * Array
 * String